Step 1 of 15

 The PIF has a section that breaks down the ingredient’s formulation into individual components.
 Look at each component and identify which are:-

-- allergens (see Standard 1.2.3-4 of the Australia New Zealand Food Standards Code)
+- allergens (see the table to Schedule 9-3 of the Australia New Zealand Food Standards Code)

 - products of allergens (for example, butter is a product of milk)